 Hemophilia is classified as mild, moderate, or severe, depending on the level of clotting factor in the blood.
-About 70 percent of those with hemophilia have the severe form.
+About 70% of those with hemophilia have the severe form.

 The most important life-threatening complications of the disease are bleeding in the skull and hemorrhages in soft tissue around airways or other internal organs.

-About 10 percent of those with severe hemophilia have bleeding in the skull, and 30 percent with the condition die.
-There is an up to 8 percent risk that a person with the disease will develop what doctors call intracranial bleeding during their lifetime.
+About 10% of those with severe hemophilia have bleeding in the skull, and 30% with the condition die.
+There is an up to 8% risk that a person with the disease will develop what doctors call intracranial bleeding during their lifetime.
 And a third of all hemophilia deaths is due to bleeding in the skull.

 People with hemophilia can also develop chronic, debilitating joint disease.

-About 25 percent of young people with severe hemophilia — those between the ages of 6 and 18 — have below-normal motor skills, academic performance, and emotional and behavioral problems.
-With appropriate education and treatment, people with hemophilia can have fulfilling and productive lives, however.
+About 25% of young people with severe hemophilia — those between the ages of 6 and 18 — have below-normal motor skills, academic performance, and emotional and behavioral problems.
+With appropriate education and treatment, people with hemophilia can have fulfilling and productive lives.

-What is the life expectancy of someone with haemophilia?
+What is the life expectancy of someone with hemophilia?

 Outlook with hemophilia